Kamuro-san in the Mogami Region of Yamagata Prefecture

 8 hours minimum

-100 Famous Mountains of Tohoku, 100 Mountains of Yamagata, Akita Prefecture, Autumn Leaves, Birds of prey, Buddhist Temples and Shinto Shrines, Day Hikes, Forest Bathing, Hard to reach, Historical Hikes, Kamuro Mountain Range (Kamuro Alps), Kaneyama Town, Mogami Region, Mogami Town, Mountain Flowers, Mountain Previews, Mountains above 1000m, Myths and Legends, Nihyakumeizan 200 Famous Mountains of Japan, Shugendo Mountains, yamabushi
+100 Famous Mountains of Tohoku, 100 Mountains of Yamagata, Akita Prefecture, Autumn Leaves, Birds of prey, Buddhist Temples and Shinto Shrines, Forest Bathing, Full Day Hikes, Hard to reach, Hiking Guides, Historical Hikes, Kamuro Mountain Range (Kamuro Alps), Kaneyama Town, Mogami Region, Mogami Town, Mountain Flowers, Mountains above 1000m, Myths and Legends, Nihyakumeizan 200 Famous Mountains of Japan, Shugendo Mountains, yamabushi